PostgresApp/PostgresApp/docs/documentation/troubleshooting.md

 ### Help others

 If you encounter an issue and find a way to fix it, consider contributing to this documentation.
-This page is [hosted on Github](https://github.com/PostgresApp/postgresapp.github.io/tree/master/documentation).
-Fork it, improve it and send a pull request!
+This page is hosted on Github.